Isaac Brock (musician): Personal life

 Although many of his songs use religious themes, Brock describes himself as "not really religious at all", adding "I'm 100 percent on the whole Christianity thing being a crock of shit, pretty much."
 He claims to "toy around with the whole Biblical thing," because it "just has amazing characters" and also identifies himself as "pretty much" an atheist.

 He has talked about the DUIs he has gotten and cutting himself onstage with a pocket knife.
 His songs have also addressed his substance abuse, as in "The Good Times Are Killing Me".
 Brock admits to past drug use, and now says that drugs are "just something I kind of have to fight...
 I just try and make sure that it's not around, or I'm not around it."
 In a 2003 interview with Salut Les Copains Magazine, Brock explained how the decision to quit drugs was influenced by his experiences. "...I was laying down in this aisle, at Powell's Books, reading an atlas when this meth-head tripped over me."
 Isaac said, "He called me a faggot and mumbled as he wandered off.
 I saw a reflection of myself and didn't want to be seen like that."

 In 2004 his adopted brother Ansel Vizcaya was killed in an avalanche climbing Mount Rainier.

-Brock is a former A&R person for the record label Sub Pop; his most notable accomplishment with them was signing Wolf Parade in 2004.
+Brock is a former member of the A&R team for the record label Sub Pop; his most notable accomplishment with them was signing Wolf Parade in 2004.

 Brock resides in Portland, Oregon in a house with many taxidermied animals.
 A portrait of Brock wearing lederhosen and standing in front of a giant boar hung for many years in the office of Portland mayor Sam Adams.
 He made a cameo appearance in season two of the sketch comedy show Portlandia.
 His character was shown donating records to a pre-school library.

 After having signed Lisa Molinaro to his Glacial Pace label in 2010, with her band Talkdemonic, the pair soon entered into a relationship.
 Molinaro joined Modest Mouse as a multi-instrumentalist and vocalist in 2011.
 They broke up in 2017.

 Brock has three children.
 His first was born February 2, 2002.
-According to High Times magazine published November 2018, he also has a daughter, born some time in 2018.
-In another interview with a radio station 102.1 “The Edge”, it was revealed Brock had another daughter born sometime in 2020 or 2021.
+He also has a daughter, born some time in 2018.
+In another interview with a radio station 102.1 "The Edge," it was revealed Brock had another daughter born sometime in 2020 or 2021.